-The Company anticipates a \$0.5 million reduction in the amount of unrecognized tax benefits in the next twelve months as a result of a lapse of the applicable statute of limitations.
+The Company anticipates a \$1.7 million reduction in the amount of unrecognized tax benefits in the next twelve months as a result of a lapse of the applicable statute of limitations.
 The Company's policy is to include interest related to unrecognized tax benefits in income tax expense and penalties in operating expense.
-As of September 30, 2010, 2009 and 2008, the Company had accrued interest related to uncertain tax positions of \$0.1 million, \$0.1 million and \$0.2 million, respectively, net of Federal income tax benefit, on its Consolidated Balance Sheet.
-No penalties have been accrued.
+As of September 30, 2011, 2010 and 2009, the Company had accrued interest related to uncertain tax positions of \$0.2 million,

+\$0.1 million and \$0.1 million, respectively, net of Federal income tax benefit, on its Consolidated Balance Sheet.
+No significant penalties have been accrued.

 The principal jurisdictions for which the Company files income tax returns are U.S. Federal and the various city, state, and international locations where the Company has operations.
-Due to the timing of the utilization of the Company's net operating loss, the U.S. Federal tax years for the periods ended September 30, 1995, and forward remain subject to income tax examination.
-In the fourth quarter of 2009, the Internal Revenue Service (IRS) completed its examination of the Company's U.S. income tax returns for the periods ended September 30, 2003, through September 30, 2007; and the Company and the IRS reached mutual agreement of the adjustments to those returns.
-Various state tax years for the periods ended September 30, 2006, and forward remain subject to income tax examinations.
+Due to the timing of the utilization of the Company's net operating loss, the U.S. Federal tax years for the periods ended September 30, 1998, and forward remain subject to income tax examination.
+Various state tax years for the periods ended September 30, 2007, and forward remain subject to income tax examinations.
 The Company is subject to income tax in many jurisdictions outside the United States, none of which is individually material to the Company's financial position, statements of cash flows, or results of operations.